mdarif6/quiz-app-mini/README.md

 ## Features

 - Authentication including Login, Signup and Logout.
-All the authentication forms have the proper validation.
 - Landing Page with only one Quiz Category.
 - Rules page displaying the rules for the Quiz
-- Question Page with four options.
+- Question Page with four options for each question.
 - User cannot go back to Previous Question.
 - Results page displaying the correct answers, answers chosen by user and the score for that quiz.
 - All the screens are Responsive.